anharrington/handsonpython/rstP/dynamic.rst

 The top line is what tells the operating system that this is a Python 3 program.
 It says where to find the right Python interpreter to process the rest of the script.
-This exact location is significant on a Unix derived server (like the one Loyola's Computer Science Department uses or any Mac with OS X).
-In Windows the only thing important is the distinction between Python 2 and 3.
+This exact location is significant on a Unix derived server (like any Mac with OS X).
+In Windows the only thing important in the line is the distinction between Python 2 and 3.
 If you leave the line there
 as a part of your standard text, you have one less thing to think